tattahs/scribd-dl/README.md

 ## License ##
 This project is licensed under the [MIT License](LICENSE.md)

-change scale on init for render quality so image mode doesn't make such huge files change output to your absolute path location of the folder you want the content to go, like output=C:Ebooks
+Change scale on config.ini for render quality so image mode doesn't make such huge files

+Change output to your absolute path location of the folder you want the content to go, like output=C:Ebooks

+Default mode gets stuck on 99% like the original, not sure why